- Define and use the terminology required to describe and interpret a phylogenetic tree.

 4. Misconception: Time is always oriented from recent at the top to old at the bottom.
 Reality: Phylogenetic trees can have different forms — they may be oriented sideways, inverted (most recent at bottom), or the branches may be curved, or the tree may be radial (oldest at the center).
 Regardless of how the tree is drawn, the tips are more recent in time, and branching patterns all convey the same information: evolutionary ancestry and patterns of divergence.

 The vertebrate evolution phylogeny linked here shows time running from left to right, with the present day at the right.
 Because this phylogeny overlays a timescale, it has a special term called an evogram.
-Notice also that in the phylogeny, some taxa don’t extend to the present day.
-Those taxa, such as Tiktaalik at the bottom of the image, are extinct.
+Notice also that in the phylogeny, some taxa are alive today (extant), but others are not (extinct); extinct taxa don’t extend to the present day, such as Tiktaalik at the bottom of the image.
 Key character states are indicated with small ticks along the branches.
 The immediate descendant have these shared, derived character states, and most of their descendants will have them as well, unless the traits are lost in a future branch of the lineage.

 Constructing phylogenetic trees